LIVERPOOL & S.W. LANCASHIRE FAMILY HISTORY SOCIETY

 4.1 The Trustees of the Society are Chairman, Vice Chairman, General Secretary, Treasurer, Editor, Internet Co-ordinator, Publications Officer and Minutes Secretary.

-5.1 The Society's affairs shall be administered by an elected General Committee the members of which are the Trustees of the Society and Projects Co-ordinator, Education Officer, Membership Secretary, Members’ Interests Secretary, Strays Co-ordinator, Forum Administrator, Donated Certificates Secretary and one representative elected by each Group of the Society.
+5.1 The Society's affairs shall be administered by an elected General Committee the members of which are the Trustees of the Society and Membership Secretary, Members’ Interests Secretary, Strays Co-ordinator, Zoom Administrator, Media Administrator, Donated Certificates Secretary and one representative elected by each Group of the Society.
 The General Committee shall have the right to co-opt any person(s) whose skills and experience are deemed to be of value to the Society.

 5.2 The General Committee may invite suitable persons to become President and/or Vice President of the Society.
 The President and Vice President shall have the right, ex-officio, to membership of the Committee but shall not have the right to vote.